 Greg behind-the-scenes story - Born on the border between France and Italy, Greg managed to escape an abusive childhood made unbearable by being raised a Jehovah’s Witness.
 Bullied at school, abused at home, living in poverty after his parents’ traumatic divorce, Greg started to work at a very early age.
 Through hard work and strong motivation he managed to leave the cult behind.
-He fought to go to high school and forged his mother signature to go to university.
+He fought to go to high school and put himself to university.
 He won a scholarship and completed his studies early while working in restaurants and modeling in Milan.
 He started his professional career at Ferragamo’s headquarters in Florence, often traveling between Tuscany and London.
 He learned as much and as he could in this creative environment, and founded his Studio in London.
 He moved his studio to New York in 2014 and opened his Gallery in Provincetown in 2019.

 As a person who has survived a very bumpy start to life, Greg can’t help but be thankful for the success, the blessings, and the love he keeps receiving.
 Through his work with an endless diversity of clients and subjects, he is inspired by other people’s unique stories and is convinced that, while we might look different on the surface, we share a core that connects us deeply.